vmikk/phylonext_manual/docs/troubleshooting.md

 ```

 !!! example "Notes on shells other than bash"
-    If you are using a shell other than `bash`, please .
+    If you are using a shell other than `bash`, please modify configuration file specific for your shell.
     E.g., for `zsh` it should be `~/.zshrc`.
     To know which shell are you using, run `echo $SHELL`